firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://lists.blocklist.de/lists/strongips.txt).

-The last time downloaded was found to be dated: Mon Jun  8 23:42:10 UTC 2015.
+The last time downloaded was found to be dated: Tue Jun  9 00:10:10 UTC 2015.

 The ipset `blocklist_de_strongips` has **163** entries, **163** unique IPs.